 - Stop communicating with the accuser, directly or indirectly

 - Avoid places the accuser visits or lives

 - Surrender your firearms

-Violating a protective order is in and of itself a crime.
+Violating a protective order is a crime.
 If convicted, you may be jailed and/or fined, so do not attempt to violate the order for any reason.
 Instead, contact an attorney to discuss your rights in this situation.

-All of these penalties are scary and life-changing in their own right.
-However, they also impact other areas of your life, both now and in the future.
+All of the penalties we mentioned can be scary and life-changing.
+They can impact other areas of your life, both now and in the future.
 After a conviction, you may find it more difficult to:

 - Keep your job: A jail term of any length or even the nature of the charge itself may prompt your employer to fire you.

-- Find a job: Individuals with criminal records, even if they are not guilty of the crime they were convicted of, may have trouble finding good jobs.
+- Find a job: Individuals with criminal records may have trouble finding good jobs even if they are not guilty of the crime they were convicted of.

 - Find a place to live: If you live in the same place as the accuser, a protective order could force you to move.
 Additionally, a criminal record could dissuade a landlord from renting to you.